Transvaginal Mesh Lawsuit

 What Are POP And SUI?

 The urethra, the body part where urine flows, is supported by the fascia on the pelvic floor.
-When this support is weakened, the urethra can move downward during physical exertion, causing an escape of urine. transvaginal mesh can be used to provide additional support this system.
+When this support is weakened, the urethra can move downward during physical exertion, causing an escape of urine.
+Transvaginal mesh can be used to provide additional support to this system.

 Though vaginal mesh was made to help patients, flaws in design and manufacturing have caused a host of complications for thousands of women.
 Each of these conditions comes with its own set of painful symptoms.
 If you or a loved one has experienced two or more of the following symptoms, contact your doctor immediately: